Littlestown Senior High School

 Littlestown Senior High School is a small, rural public high school located in Littlestown, Pennsylvania, United States.
 It is part of the Littlestown Area School District.
 In 2013, Littlestown Senior High School enrollment was reported at 605 pupils.

-The current (interim) principal is Joel Moran.
+The current principal is Nathan Becker.
 The school's colors are blue and gold, and the mascot is the Thunderbolt.

 Athletics

 Throughout the history of Littlestown Senior High School, athletic programs have been emphasized through the years.
 Current athletic programs of the school include: